Scheduled MonumentsWalesCastell Collen

 What is Castell Collen?

-Castell Collen is a Roman fort located near Llandrindod Wells in Radnorshire, Wales, dating to the late first century AD and occupied into the second century.
+Castell Collen is a Roman fort situated near Llandrindod Wells in Radnorshire, Wales, dating to the late first or early second century AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD001.

 What period does Castell Collen date from?

 Castell Collen dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Collen?